pruthviperumalla/Event-Recommender-System/README.md

 2.  \[location similarity between user and event \]

-3. \[time to event, apparently most important feature; \]
+3. \[time to event, apparently most important feature; \] As we were mentioning before, one major drawback with event based recommendations is the time sensitivity of it.
+A user can only attend an event that is scheduled after reasonable amount of time and he/she cannot do anything about the past events or events that are starting very soon.
+Intuitively, the time difference between when the event is scheduled to start and when the user first came to know about it (in our case, time at which the user saw a notification about the event) is represented in this feature.

 4. \[similarity between user and event based on attendance \]